 Now that you know the legal alcohol limit in Idaho it is important to know other Idaho alcohol laws that could affect you if pulled over under suspicion of a DUI.
 For example, Idaho’s implied consent laws require all drivers in the state to cooperate with BAC testing.
 If you refuse, your driver’s license will be taken away, along with your driving privileges, for 1 year.
 You will also be subject to a $250 civil penalty.
 After completing 45 days of suspension, you may request a restricted license.

 Your first DUI offense in Idaho is considered a misdemeanor violation.
-It can land you up to 6 months in jail, up to $1,000 in fines, and a license suspension of 90 to 180 days.
+A first offense DUI can land you up to 6 months in jail, up to $1,000 in fines, and a license suspension of 90 to 180 days.
 Generally, your license will be suspended for 30 days to start, and a court will review your case before adding 60 or more days to your suspension.
 In some cases, the court will grant you a restricted license to travel to and from work and healthcare appointments.
 In many cases, drivers licenses are suspended for 90 days with additional days of suspension added.

 If you drive under the influence twice within a 10-year period, you will be charged with another misdemeanor.
 A second DUI will require you to spend at least 10 days and up to 1 year in jail, pay up to $2,000 in fines, and face a mandatory 1-year license suspension without driving privileges of any kind.
 When your suspension ends, you will also have to outfit your vehicle with an ignition interlock device.